reaIIoc/discord-raid-bot/README.md

 NOTE: you need manage server permissions in order to do this yourself unless you want to social engineer someone into installing your bot... also not a bad idea.

+# Additional info
+The script uses multitprocessing which starts two parent threads and joins the threads into the main thread running the python interpreter itself so as long as your CPU has more than 3 threads you'll be apples, pretty sure everyone does.?
+Unless you've got a potato.